 When do I need to apply for teacher training?

-This year you can apply to us via UCAS Teacher Training or via the DfE Apply for Teacher Training portal.
-Applications open on 13th October and we will close in early June 2021, to allow time to ensure we have everything in place for trainees the following September.
-The later you apply in the academic year, the smaller the pool of possible placement schools available to you.
+This year you can apply to us via the DfE Apply for Teacher Training portal.
+Applications open in October to start training the following September.
+Please be aware the later you apply in the academic year, the smaller the pool of possible placement schools will be available to you.